Senior Vice President, Production & Content Strategy

 She helped create the universal news group, which launched in 2015 and was established to foster increased communication between ESPN platforms.
 She also has played a large role in developing new and more efficient ways for ESPN to use technology to distribute information and video from the field.

 Prior to overseeing Editorial Operations, she spent three years managing ESPN’s Bureaus, made up of producers and reporters who provide news and information coverage for all studio shows.
 Before she joined ESPN’s newsgathering efforts, she led all of ESPN’s event motorsports production, including NASCAR and the IndyCar Series.
 In addition, she oversaw ESPN’s NASCAR studio production, including the former NASCAR Now and NASCAR Countdown programs.
 While continuing her coordinating producer duties, in 2010 she produced the final seven NASCAR Sprint Cup race telecasts of the season, culminating in the championship event in Homestead, Fla.

 Frederickson joined ESPN as a coordinating producer in ESPN’s remote production in December 2003 and was promoted to senior coordinating producer in April 2008.

-Prior to becoming staff at ESPN, Jill was a freelance producer, working predominately for ESPN, producing auto racing, X Games, Great Outdoor Games and College Basketball.
+Prior to becoming staff at ESPN, she was a freelance producer, working predominately for ESPN, producing auto racing, X Games, Great Outdoor Games and College Basketball.